 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website.

-- Designated Member of Staff Mrs Deborah Packham (Headteacher)
+- Mrs Packham (Headteacher)

 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.
 The Prevent strategy covers all types of terrorism and extremism, including political and religious extremism.
 From July 2015, all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.
 This means that the school has a responsibility to protect children from extremist and violent views.